 - Broken Hill (NSW): There's no better place to experience real Outback life than in Broken Hill.
 There's the city itself, with its thriving art scene and the Royal Flying Doctor service; a historic ghost town on its outskirts; a national park with Aboriginal wall paintings; an opal mining town nearby; and plenty of kangaroos, emus, and giant wedge-tailed eagles.
-See "Outback New South Wales" in chapter 5. - Lightning Ridge (NSW): This opalmining town is as rough-and-ready as the stones the miners pull out of the ground.
+See "Outback New South Wales" in chapter 6. - Lightning Ridge (NSW): This opalmining town is as rough-and-ready as the stones the miners pull out of the ground.
 Meet amazing characters, share in the eccentricity of the place, and visit opal-rush areas with molehill scenery made by the old sunbleached mine tailings.
-See "Outback New South Wales" in chapter 5. - Uluru-Kata Tjuta National Park (Ayers Rock, NT): Sure, Ayers Rock will enthrall you with its eerie beauty, but the nearby Olgas are more soothing, more interesting, and taller than the Rock, so make the time to wander through them, too.
-Hike the Rock's base, burn around it on a Harley-Davidson, saunter up to it on a camel, climb it if you must.
+See "Outback New South Wales," in chapter 6. - Uluru-Kata Tjuta National Park (NT): Uluru (Ayers Rock) will enthrall you with its eerie beauty.
+Nearby Kata Tjuta is equally interesting, so make the time to wander through the Valley of the Winds.
+Hike around Uluru's base, burn around it on a Harley-Davidson, saunter up to it on a camel . . . but don't climb it unless you really feel you must.
 Don't go home until you've felt the powerful heartbeat of the desert.
-See "Uluru-Kata Tjuta National Park (Ayers Rock/The Olgas)" in chapter 8. - The MacDonnell Ranges (NT): The Aborigines say these red rocky hills were formed by the Aboriginal "Caterpillar Dreaming" that wriggled lions-than anywhere else in the country, apart from a wildlife park.
-Another plus: The distances between major points of interest are not great, so you won't spend half the day just getting from place to place.
-See "Kangaroo Island" in chapter 11.
+See "Uluru-Kata Tjuta National Park (Ayers Rock/The Olgas)," in chapter 9. - The MacDonnell Ranges (NT): The Aborigines say these red rocky hills were formed by the Aboriginal "Caterpillar Dreaming" that wriggled from the earth here.
+To the west of

-from the earth here.
-To the west of Alice Springs are dramatic gorges, idyllic (and bloody cold) water holes, and cute wallabies.
+- Alice Springs are dramatic gorges, idyllic (and bloody cold) water holes, and cute wallabies.
 To the east are Aboriginal rock carvings and the Ross River Homestead, where you can crack a cattle whip, throw a boomerang, feast on damper and billy tea, and ride a horse or camel in the bush.
-See "Road Trips from Alice Springs" in chapter 8.

-- Kings Canyon (NT): Anyone who saw the cult flick The Adventures of Priscilla, Queen of the Desert will remember the scene in which the transvestites climb a soaring orange cliff and survey the desert floor.
-That was Kings Canyon, about 320km (198 miles) from Alice Springs in one direction, with Ayers Rock in the other.
+See "Road Trips from Alice Springs," in chapter 9. - Kings Canyon (NT): Anyone who saw the cult flick The Adventures of Priscilla, Queen of the Desert will remember the scene in which the transvestites climb a soaring orange cliff and survey the desert floor.
+That was Kings Canyon, in Watarrka National Park, about 320km (198 miles) from Alice Springs in one direction, with Uluru in the other.
 Trek the dramatic rim or take the easier shady route along the bottom.
-Don't forget your lipstick, guys.
-See "Kings Canyon" in chapter 8. - The Northwest Cape (WA): This treeless moonscape of red anthills, spiky spinifex, and blazing heat seems to go on forever, so it's all the more amazing to find a beautiful coral reef offshore.
-Drive the rugged hills in a four-wheel-drive vehicle, dodging kangaroos on the way; swim with giant manta rays; snorkel right off the beach; scuba dive coral outcroppings; and laze on blindingly white beaches.
+See "Kings Canyon," in chapter 9. - The Northwest Cape (WA): This treeless moonscape of red anthills, spiky spinifex, and blazing heat seems to go on forever, so it's all the more amazing to find a beautiful coral reef offshore.
+Drive the rugged hills in a four-wheeldrive vehicle, dodging kangaroos on the way; swim with giant manta rays; snorkel right off the beach; scuba dive coral outcroppings; and laze on blindingly white beaches.
 This is where the Outback meets the sea.
-See "The Midwest & the Northwest: Where the Outback Meets the Sea" in chapter 10.

-• Coober Pedy (SA): It may be hot and dusty, but you'll get a true taste of the Outback when you tag along with the local mail carrier as he makes his rounds to the area's remote cattle
+See "The Coral Coast: Where the Outback Meets the Sea," in chapter 11. - Coober Pedy (SA): It may be not and dusty, but you'll get a true taste of the Outback when you tag along with the local mail carrier as he makes his rounds to the area's remote cattle stations (ranches).
+It's a 12-hour, 600km (372-mile) journey along sun-baked dirt roads.
+See "Outback South Australia," in chapter 12.